Sustainability and Climate Change

 BHASVIC Carbon Footprint Calculation

-Our journey towards being a Net Zero organisation is set out by the FE Climate Action Roadmap which can be viewed here.
-In October 2020 we jointly pledged with Brighton’s two other colleges, GBMet and Varndean to adopt this roadmap and become leading institutions by 2023.
-The Latest News story regarding this collaborative venture can be seen here.
+The FE Climate Roadmap is a key document in helping us to navigate our sustainability journey.
+In October 2020 we jointly pledged with Brighton’s two other colleges, Brighton Met and Varndean to adopt the FE Climate Action Roadmap and become leading institutions by 2023.
+The full story regarding this collaborative venture can be seen here

 BHASVIC’s progress against the FE Climate Action Roadmap can be viewed below: